Yorko/mlcourse.ai/_sources/book/topic09/assignment09_time_series.md

 ```

 ## Predicting with FB Prophet
-We will train at first 5 months and predict the number of trips for June.
+We will train on the first 5 months and predict the number of trips for June.

 ```{code-cell} ipython3